 Where Belgian Chocolate Meets Ardennes Stone

 Belgium's chocolate culture divides, broadly, into two economies: the high-visibility urban praline houses that anchor every Brussels and Bruges shopping street, and the smaller, rurally rooted producers who operate closer to raw ingredient logic and regional identity.
 The Chocolaterie du Château de Leignon, situated at Rue du Sacré-Coeur 1 in Ciney, belongs to the second category.
-The château itself sets the physical register before you've tasted anything: Ardennes limestone, the particular quietness of a working estate, and the sense that production here is insulated from the marketing pressures that shape confectionery in the capital.
+The château setting shapes the first impression before you've tasted anything: Ardennes limestone, the quiet of a working estate, and a production environment that feels removed from city retail pressures.
 That context matters when assessing what Belgian artisan chocolate actually means outside the city.

 For Belgian fine dining and craft food producers, the broader scene offers useful framing.
 The country's Michelin-mapped restaurants, places like Zilte in Antwerp, Boury in Roeselare, or Hof van Cleve in Kruishoutem, have spent years positioning Belgian produce as a serious European culinary argument.
 The artisan chocolate producers operating in the Wallonia countryside sit adjacent to that argument: smaller in scale, less visible internationally, but anchored in a tradition that predates modern fine-dining branding by decades.